derrick-x/derrick-x.github.io/ml-articles/machine-learning-math.md

 ### Backpropagation
 ![Simplified Neural Network](/assets/images/nn_simple.png)
 To illustrate backpropagation, let's simplify our neural network to just three layers (1 input, 1 hidden, 1 output), with just one neuron in each layer.
 Since we are temporarily ignoring the presence of multiple neurons in a layer, we do not need the superscript yet.
 Focusing on just the last two layers, let's first compute the derivative of the cost function with respect to the activation of the output neuron:
 $$\frac{\delta C}{\delta a_l}=2(a_l-y)$$
-However, we cannot directly change an activation.
-We have three ways to induce a change in the activation, thus changing the cost: change the weight of the edge connecting the previous neuron to the output, change the bias applied to the output neuron, or indirectly change the activation of the previous neuron.
+While we cannot directly change an activation, this formula will be important to determine the deriatives of other parameters that can induce a change in the activation, thus changing the cost: change the weight of the edge connecting the previous neuron to the output, change the bias applied to the output neuron, or indirectly change the activation of the previous neuron.
 We can apply the chain rule to compute the derivative of the cost function with respect to each of these variables:
 $$\frac{\delta C}{\delta w_{l-1}}=2(a_l-y)\frac{\delta a_l}{\delta w_{l-1}}$$
 $$\frac{\delta C}{\delta b_l}=2(a_l-y)\frac{\delta a_l}{\delta b_l}$$
 $$\frac{\delta C}{\delta a_{l-1}}=2(a_l-y)\frac{\delta a_l}{\delta a_{l-1}}$$